Paco's Anatomy

 Gif of the heart mini game

-The brain - The brain must have been the quickest of them 3 to do, basicly there is 5 little neurons (it's switches on/off buttons) inside of the brain's hole in Paco's chest.
+The brain - The brain was probably the quickest one to make.
+There are 5 little neurons (on/off switches) inside the brain hole in Paco’s chest.

-We give on the game screen a code (ex: off, on, on, off, off) and the actual state of the neurons.
+On the game screen, we show a code (for example: off, on, on, off, off) and the current state of the neurons.

-The player has to find them and activate them one by one to complete the code and validate the game.
+The player has to find them and activate them one by one to match the code and complete the mini-game.

 📌 Lessons Learned

-During the project I learnt the importance of organization, mostly during the ordering of the fur, the electronics inputs and material.
+During the project, I learned the importance of organization, especially when ordering fur, electronic inputs, and materials.

-Project made in 2 weeks on Unity + Physicly Handmade monster
+Project made in 2 weeks using Unity and a physically handmade monster.

 The team :